NetDocuments-Archive/ad-join-cookbook/README.md

 ad-join Cookbook
 ============================

-This is a library cookbook that will join a windows computer to a windows AD domain
+This is a library cookbook that will join a  computer to a windows AD domain

 ## Requirements